waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Slowpoke Well Investigation (Attempt 2)
 - **Hypothesis Failure:** Talking to Kurt in his house a second time yielded no new dialogue and did not advance the quest.
 - **New Plan:** Proceed directly to the Slowpoke Well entrance.
 The event trigger may be proximity to the well itself, or Kurt may already be there.

+## Slowpoke Well Investigation (Re-evaluation)
+- **Failed Hypothesis 1:** Talking to Kurt a second time after he leaves his house.
+(Result: No new dialogue).
+- **Failed Hypothesis 2:** Leaving and re-entering Azalea Town.
+(Result: Rocket Grunt did not move).
+- **Current Hypothesis:** The event to move the Rocket Grunt has already occurred after I spoke to Kurt and then left his house.
+I must now go to the well entrance myself to confirm.